 - If you do not receive the settlement letter within 72 hours of when your payment is scheduled for processing, you can call and demand the letter be faxed to you, or the funds will not be available in the account.

 - You should be prepared to walk away from a deal if you do not have documentation in hand before the payment date.
 As a caution, be certain you don’t have the funds in your set aside account on the date you set up a payment – if you are walking away from a deal.

-Providing payment information and setting payment dates in advance of having received a settlement letter is only an option when dealing with original creditors, and in some limited instances, debt collectors working for your original creditor.
+Providing information and setting payment dates in advance of having received a settlement letter is usually only an option I consider when dealing with original creditors, and in some limited instances, debt collectors working for your original creditor.